-A new s just how much federal agencies spent (or, perhaps, wasted) at the end of the last fiscal year as they rushed to use up remaining funds in their budgets.
+A new report shows just how much federal agencies spent (or, perhaps, wasted) at the end of the last fiscal year as they rushed to use up remaining funds in their budgets.

 What is the “Use it or Lose it” Concept?